 The Future Duke Beltline and Durham-Timberlake Trail

 There are two inactive and connecting rail corridors in Durham and Person County.
 The Duke Beltline is a corridor that encircles downtown Durham.
-This stretches almost 2 miles (between Blackwell St. and Avondale Drive).
+This stretches about 2 miles (between Blackwell St. and Avondale Drive).
 The Durham-Timberlake corridor goes north to Timberlake, and equals about 23 miles.
 When put together, they are sometimes known as the '501 corridor.'

 For years, local governments and organizations (including TRTC) have dreamt of using these corridors for trails, mass transit, or a combination of both.
 If these corridors were to become rail-trails or a 'rails with trails', possible names for them would be the Duke Beltline & Durham-Timberlake Trails.
 Norfolk-Southern (which owns most of these corridors) and NCDOT entered negotiations for purchase of both corridors in 2005.
 In July 2005, negotiations between NCDOT and Norfolk-Southern were dropped for purchase of this corridor.
 The hope is that NCDOT can one day 'railbank' the corridors, i.e. protect them from future encroachment.
 They could then lease them to local governments for development of interim trails.